-Our hands on learning program, helps develop construction skills, looking after the farm, and involves children in all the building and gardening projects happening around our school . this gives the children a sense of belonging to the land, caring about our environment, and really having a sense of pride in our school and wider community.
-You never see a builder or a gardener engaged in vandalism or graffiti.
+Our hands on learning program helps develop construction skills, looking after the farm, and involves children in all the building and gardening projects happening around our school.
+This gives the children a sense of belonging to the land, caring about our environment, and really having a sense of pride in our school and wider community.

 19 Practical, Powerful Ways to Build Social-Emotional Intelligence in Kids & Teens